+Having almonds is an amazing way to get biotin!
 Raw and roasted almonds contain a high level of biotin.
-It is also present in walnuts, soybeans, green beans and peanuts.
 Almonds are not only a rich source of it but can also provide Vitamin E and proteins.

-There are various dairy products that contain a large amount of vitamin h.
-Among them, camembert cheese and Blue cheese are a rich source of it.
+There are various dairy products that contain immense amounts of Vitamin H. Among them, camembert cheese and blue cheese are rich sources of it.

 Raw mushrooms are a better source of biotin as compared to cooked mushrooms.
-The sliced mushroom can be added in a spinach salad for a vitamin b7 infused and protein-rich diet.
+The sliced mushroom can be added in a spinach salad for Vitamin B7-infused and protein-rich diet.

 Egg yolk is a rich source of biotin.
 Before consumption, egg yolk must be cooked.
 Along with the egg yolk, the beef, chicken, pork, raw egg whites also contain it.

 So freezing of spinach does not affect its content.
-Raw cauliflower contains at least 17 mg of it per serving.
-To get maximum nutritional benefits, raw cauliflower must be included in the diet.
+From a single serving of cauliflower, you can procure about 17 mcg of biotin.
+To get maximum nutritional health benefits, include raw cauliflower in your diet.